Space-based solar power

 A step by step diagram on space based solar power.

 Space-based solar power (SBSP or SSP) is the concept of collecting solar power in outer space with solar power satellites (SPS) and distributing it to Earth.
 Its advantages include a higher collection of energy due to the lack of reflection and absorption by the atmosphere, the possibility of very little night, and a better ability to orient to face the Sun.
 Space-based solar power systems convert sunlight to some other form of energy (such as microwaves) which can be transmitted through the atmosphere to receivers on the Earth's surface.

-Solar panels on spacecraft have been in use since 1958, when Vanguard I used them to power one of its radio transmitters; however, the term (and acronyms) above are generally used in the context of large-scale transmission of energy for use on Earth.

-Various SBSP proposals have been researched since the early 1970s, but as of 2014 none is economically viable with the space launch costs.
-Some technologists propose lowering launch costs with space manufacturing or with radical new space launch technologies other than rocketry.